open-toolchain/tekton-catalog/kubernetes-service/README.md

 - Add a github integration in your toolchain to the repository containing the task (https://github.com/open-toolchain/tekton-catalog)
 - Add that github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `kubernetes-service`

+## iks-fetch-config

-## Fetch IKS Cluster Configuration helper task
+Fetch IKS Cluster Configuration helper task

 ### Context - ConfigMap/Secret